Chapter 2 : The One Where Jelly is Jam

 “Jell-o!”
 I cried, proud of myself for deciphering her clue.

 “Sure, if that’s what you call it back home.”
-Roxy shrugged her shoulders.
+Roxy shrugged her shoulders, her voice was still tinged with a bit of distrust.

 “Speaking of home,” Freddy said, taking a large gulp of Roxy’s coffee.
 “What life changing event has lead you to our humble abode?”